typelevel/jawn/README.md

 ### Supporting external ASTs with Jawn

-Jawn currently supports five external ASTs directly:
+Jawn currently supports six external ASTs directly:

  * Argonaut (6.0.4)
  * Json4s (3.2.10)
  * Play (2.3.0)
  * Rojoma (2.4.3)
+ * Rojoma-v3 (3.0.0)
  * Spray (1.2.6)

 Each of these subprojects provides a `Parser` object (an instance of